 Troubleshoot OpenShift software-defined networking (SDN) and configure network policies.

 Control the nodes on which a pod runs.

 Describe how to perform a cluster update.

-Manage an OpenShift cluster using the web console.
+Manage a Red Hat OpenShift cluster using the web console.

 Demonstrate that OpenShift is Kubernetes by deploying Kubernetes-native applications on OpenShift.